 AHB does not have a one-size fits all philosophy or curriculum.
 Instead, our faculty and staff find the best programs, projects, and assignments available to create a student-centered, inquiry-based, and project-driven model of authentic education.

 What subjects will my child learn?
 (Will there be art/music/PE/world language?)

 Our whole child approach to education focuses on rigorous education in language arts and math through an interdisciplinary and integrated way that embraces history and science as context and content.
 The Arts (performing and visual arts) are embraced/encouraged as a tool for expressing ones’ self and assignments.
 Physical Education is encouraged through daily recess, ritual/routine type exercises found in each classroom (yoga, radio exercises, etc).
-World Languages are integrated into the Middle Years Program through self-pace learning programs.
+World Languages are integrated into the Middle School Program through self-pace learning programs.
 The Arts, PE, and World Languages are also the types of after school classes regularly provided.